easy1staking-com/cardano-recurring-payment/README.md

 the next payment is scheduled based on the desired time + delay.
 Eg, if a payment is sceduled to be exectuded at 8am daily, but gets executed at 8:05, the next day it will still be scheduled for 8am, and not 1 day after the execution time.
 * It it possible to pay to both enterprise or staking address
+* Special users can be added and won't pay operators fee, but only base fees

 ### Additional Features

-* [ ] Add a list of PKH in settings datum which don't pay fees (use index in redeemer to avoid loop)
 * [ ] Pay to a contract (will require support for script credentials and datum)